roadtocode4u/spaceship/docs/icp/46-introduction-to-mongodb/46-introduction-to-mongodb.md

 These examples showcase the basic structure of BSON documents and how key-value pairs are used to represent data in MongoDB.
 BSON's flexibility and efficient encoding make it suitable for storing and retrieving data in MongoDB, providing a powerful and scalable solution for managing unstructured and semi-structured data.

-## Exploring MangoDB Compass
+## Exploring MongoDB Compass

 There are two mongodb tools:

-1. `MangoDB Atlas` : It is a website where we can create account and create database.
+1. `MongoDB Atlas` : It is a website where we can create account and create database.

-2. `MangoDB Compass` : We can access data locally can't visit anytime website.
+2. `MongoDB Compass` : We can access data locally can't visit anytime website.
    Mangodb compass mainly used for data access.

-## Steps to install MangoDB Compass
+## Steps to install MongoDB Compass

 To install MongoDB Compass, you can follow these steps: